Flame1994/message-chat/README.md

 layer without being bothered with if the implementation is towards a local database or towards an online API.
 We have two Repositories called **UserRepository** and **MessageRepository**.

+### Factories
+Factories give us an easy way to create dummy data for testing purposes.
+A factory can create random data for your models and store them to the database.
+To view the factories visit the `database/factories` folder.
+We have two factories created called **UserFactory** and **MessageFactory**.

 ## API
 These are the current API routes that are available.
 You can view them in the `api.php` file in the `routes` folder.